RYAN VANNUCCI

 School: Cal Poly, San Luis Obispo (2019)

-4 years later, out popped a production extraordinaire who can operate cameras and computers with his eyes closed, and jump right into your strategy meeting with bold, creative, design-based ideas.
+I designed my degree to incorporate these often separate skillsets, tied together by cross-functional project-based courses.
+4 years later, out popped a production extraordinaire who can operate cameras and computers eyes closed, and jump right into strategy meeting with compelling ideas.

-My Deetz:
+My Deets:

 Sun/Moon/Rising: Aries/Scorpio/Virgo